-The CBP was activated on twenty-nine (29) occasions during the 2018 event season.
+The CBP was activated on forty-four- (44) occasions during the 2019 event season.

-Twenty-Six (26) events were Day-Ahead and three (3) were Day-Of events.
-In all cases when CBP events were initiated during the 2018 record period, the quantified economic triggers from the tariff were met, and SDG&E determined that the system needs warranted such actions.
-CBP DA was available for all months except May 2018 as there were not enough nominations from aggregators.
+Twenty-One (21) events were day-ahead and twenty-three (23) were day-of events.
+In all cases when CBP events were initiated during the 2019 record period, the quantified economic triggers from the tariff were met, and SDG&E determined that the system needs warranted such actions.
+CBP DA was available for all months except for June 2019 were only the CBP DA 1-9 product was available.
+The reason that the CBP DA 11-7 was not available during this month is due to the fact that SDG&E did not have enough nomination from aggregators for that product.